felixlopz/hubrise-test-task/content/developers/api/en/order_management.md

 - `longitude`
 - `delivery_notes`

-When you retrieve a guest order, the customer fields passed at creation time are returned.
-A few other fields computed by HubRise are also included.
+When you retrieve a guest order, the customer fields passed at creation time are returned in the `customer` object, along with a few fields computed by HubRise.

 ## 3. Order Status